Professional Staff

 Principal

-Dr. Campbell started Engineering Management, Inc. over ten years ago to bring engineering and business principles to management of environmental liabilities.
-Previously, he worked as an expert, consultant and corporate environmental manager.
-He has RCRA and CERCLA (and state equivalent) corporate program management experience, including reporting to the CEO of a fortune 500 Company on financial and strategy issues.
-Dr. Campbell has managed a consulting company division, returning it to profitability following an acquisition and divestiture.
+Prior to starting EMI, Dr. Campbell worked as a corporate environmental manager, expert, and consultant.
+His corporate program management experience includes reporting to the CEO of a fortune 500 Company on financial and strategy issues.
+Dr. Campbell previously managed a consulting company division, returning it to profitability following an acquisition and divestiture.

 Dr. Campbell also serves as an Adjunct Lecturer at Carnegie Mellon University.